Sghosh1999/Interview-Questions-Data-Scientist-Positions/Machine Learning Algorithms/Regression Algos/regression_algos.md

 ### 🧠 When to Use:

 - When feature selection is desired.
-- When dataset has many irrelevant or correlated variables.
+- When the dataset has many irrelevant or correlated variables.

 ### ✅ Pros:

 - Can eliminate irrelevant features.
-- Reduces complexity of the model.
+- Reduces the complexity of the model.

 ### ❌ Cons: